Healthdirect Free Australian health advice you can count on.

 When should I see a doctor?

-It is important to reach out for support or see your doctor if you feel like your mood or behaviour negatively impacts your day-to-day life.
+It is important to reach out for support or see your doctor if you feel like your mood or behaviour is affecting your daily life.

-Many teenagers and young people feel down or upset at times and you may have thoughts such as:
+Many teenagers and young people feel down or upset at times.
+You may have thoughts such as:

 If you feel you need support or you are just not coping in your daily life, it's important to seek help.
 You could speak to: